rsmp-nordic/rsmp_core/rst/rsmp.rst

 messages.
 It is possible to send binary data (base64), such as bitmap pictures or other data, both to a site and to supervision system.
 The signal exchange list must clarify exactly which data type which is used in each case.
-There is not limitation of the number of arguments and return values which can be defined for a give message.
+There is no limitation of the number of arguments and return values which can be defined for a given message.
 Argument and return values is defined as extra columns for each row in the signal exchange list.

 - Arguments can be sent with command messages
-- Return values can be send with response on status requests or as extra information with alarm messages.
+- Return values can be send with response on status requests or as extra information with alarm messages

 The following table defines the message types which supports arguments and return values.